23 May–1 June 2017

 Day 1 Flight from London to Almaty or flight from Tashkent to Almaty following our tour to Uzbekistan.

 Day 2 Following our early-morning arrival and breakfast we will drive east from Almaty to a valley in the foothills of the spectacular Tien Shan Mountains.
 Our main target bird will be Meadow Bunting, which is at the extreme western edge of its range here.
 Other species we may see include Greater Whitethroat rubicola, Common Grasshopper-warbler, Common Rosefinch and Corn, Red-headed and Rock Buntings.
-This is also an extremely good valley for birds of prey including Cinereous Vulture, Golden and Booted Eagles, Long-legged Buzzard and Common Kestrel; Common Quails call from nearby fields and Daurian Partridge can sometimes be found.
+This is also an extremely good valley for birds of prey including Cinereous Vulture, Golden and Booted Eagles, Long-legged Buzzard and Common Kestrel, and Common Quails call from nearby fields and Daurian Partridge can sometimes be found.
 Along the river we will look for the leucogaster race of White-throated Dipper as well as White-crowned Penduline-tit, while Azure Tit is common here.
 It is also a superb valley for butterflies.
 We will stay overnight in Almaty, where Blyth's Reed-warblers sing in the gardens.

 Days 3–4 An early-morning start will be required to drive to Konchengil for a two-night stay.
-En route we will visit a large lake which holds breeding Dalmatian and Great White Pelicans as well as many passage waders and a huge colony Rosy Starlings.
+En route we will visit a large lake that holds breeding Dalmatian and Great White Pelicans as well as many passage waders and a huge colony of Rosy Starlings.
 The desert of Saryesik Atyrau stretches for about 400 kilometres south of Lake Balkhash and this is our destination.
 It is an uneroded, healthy sand desert with enough vegetation to support rich plant and animal life.
 As we drive we will see numerous European Rollers, European Bee-eaters, Eurasian Hoopoes, Lesser Grey Shrikes, Common Cuckoos and Eurasian Golden Orioles.
 We will stop to look for the distinctive migratory race of House Sparrow known as 'Bactrian' Sparrow and Pied Wheatear of the distinctive white-throated vittata form.
 Colonies of the attractive Great Gerbil are scattered throughout little valleys surrounded by sand dunes or barkhans.
 Birds we will be looking for here include Golden Eagle, Short-toed Snake-eagle, Greater Sand-plover, Desert and Isabelline Wheatears, Asian Desert Warbler and Brown-necked Raven and if we are lucky Macqueen's Bustard and Caspian Plover.
 Larks abound in the grassy areas: Eurasian and Oriental Skylarks, Greater and Asian Short-toed, Crested, Calandra and Bimaculated Larks are all present.
 Pallid and Montagu’s Harriers quarter the grasslands and occasionally we find White-winged Larks.
 The artesian wells near our camp attract migrants and flocks of Black-bellied Sandgrouse.
 We will also visit a gorge containing petroglyphs where Persian Nuthatch breeds.

 Day 5 We will leave camp early and travel north towards Lake Balkhash.
 Numerous smaller lakes can be found in the desert and they abound with birds including Ferruginous Duck, White-tailed Eagle, Shikra, Oriental Turtle-dove, Indian Golden Oriole, Black-headed Penduline-tit and Eurasian (Caspian) Reed-warbler.
 Paddyfield and Sykes's Warblers and Isabelline and Southern (Steppe) Grey Shrikes breed in the arid tamarisk-covered areas nearby.
 Our next stop will be in remnant Turanga woodland where Pale-backed Pigeon, White-winged Woodpecker, Eastern Olivaceous Warbler and Turkestan Tit breed; we have also seen Pallid Scops-owl here.
 Continuing, we will visit an old cemetery where Rufous-tailed Scrub-robin, Lesser Whitethroat halimodendri and Saxaul Sparrow can be found.
 We will return to Almaty for the night.